Universalism and the Latter Day Saint movement: Restorationists vs. Ultra-Universalists

-Eat, drink, and be merry
+"Eat, drink, and be merry"

 Because Universalists believed that all would be saved regardless of righteousness, they were often painted by anti-Universalists as leading to Epicureanism, reasoning that if a person believed God would forgive any sin, then any sin would be allowed.
-For example, minister John Devotion wrote in 1801, If there is no future judgment, they are certainly excusable who say, 'Let us eat and drink, for to morrow we die'.
+For example, minister John Devotion wrote in 1801:If there is no future judgment, they are certainly excusable who say, 'Let us eat and drink, for to morrow we die'.
 To suppose the future judgment is not a final and unalterable determination of our future state, opens the door to all manner of licentiousness in this life.
 That the punishment of the wicked will not be eternal, is ... believed by some at this day, to the destruction of vital piety and the morals of them who receive it.

-The Book of Mormon prophet Nephi similarly wrote that when the Book of Mormon would be revealed to the world at a time when a heresy existed that God would justify sin and still save his people.
+The Book of Mormon prophet Nephi similarly wrote that when the Book of Mormon would be revealed to the world, at a time when a heresy existed, that God would justify sin and still save his people.
 Nephi condemned both the ultra-universalist and restorationist doctrine, writing:

 Yea, and there shall be many which shall say: Eat, drink, and be merry, for tomorrow we die; and it shall be well with us.
 And there shall also be many which shall say: Eat, drink, and be merry; nevertheless, fear God—he will justify in committing a little sin; yea, lie a little, take the advantage of one because of his words, dig a pit for thy neighbor; there is no harm in this; and do all these things, for tomorrow we die; and if it so be that we are guilty, God will beat us with a few stripes, and at last we shall be saved in the kingdom of God.

-The Book of Mormon scripture uses the lexicon and imagery of the New Testament Parable of the Faithful Servant.
+The Book of Mormon uses the lexicon and imagery of the New Testament Parable of the Faithful Servant.
 In the parable, a wicked servant begins to "eat, drink and be drunken" after his master's coming is delayed.
 When the master comes, the wicked servants are "beaten with many stripes", while those who ignorantly sinned are "beaten with few stripes".
 The parable was used as a proof text for restorationist Universalists, arguing that God beating with many and few stripes implied an eventual end to punishment.
 For example, Universalist Elhanan Winchester wrote, "The very idea of many and few stripes, supposes limited punishments: for how can those stripes be said to be few, which shall continue [eternally] while God exists?"